Geometric characterizations of Lipschitz stability for convex optimization problems: Preliminaries

 Tilt stability in the above definition is designed for general (possibly nonconvex) cost function $\varphi$ as in \cite{PR98}.
 In this paper, we focus on the case when $\varphi$ is a convex function.
 As local minimizers are also global minimizers in convex programming, it is possible to remove the ball $\B_\gg(\ox)$ in \eqref{Mg}.
 Indeed, $\ox$ is a tilt stable minimizer of the convex problem \eqref{Phi} if and only if the solution mapping

 is single-valued and Lipschitz continuous around $0\in \XX^*$ with $M(0)=\ox$.
 Note that

 is a convex set for any $v\in \XX^*$.
 Thus $\ox$ is a tilt-stable solution of problem \eqref{Phi} if and only if $\partial \varphi$ is {\em strongly metrically regular} at $0$ for $\ox$ in the sense that $(\partial \varphi)^{-1}(0)=\{\ox\}$ and the inverse mapping $(\partial \varphi)^{-1}$ is Lipschitz continuous around $0$; see \cite{AG08, DL13, DMN14, LZ13,MN15,ZT95}.
 Note that this definition of strong metric regularity is slightly different from the traditional one in \cite[Section~3G]{DR09}, which needs a {\em localization}.
 In particular, \cite[Section~3G]{DR09} says $\partial \varphi$ is strongly metrically regular at $0$ for $\ox$ if $(\partial \varphi)^{-1}$ has a {\em Lipschitz continuous singe-valued localization} $s$ around $0$ for $\ox$ in the sense that there exists a neighborhood $U\times V\subset \XX\times \XX^*$ of $(\ox,0)$ such that $\gph s=\gph (\partial \varphi)^{-1}\cap (V\times U)$ and that $s$ is single-valued and Lipschitz continuous in $V$ with $s(0)=\ox$.
 In this case, for any $v\in V$, $s(v)$ is an isolated point of $(\partial\varphi)^{-1}(v)$.
-Since $(\varphi)^{-1}(v)$ is a convex set, the latter implies that $s(v)=(\partial\varphi)^{-1}(v)$, i.e., $(\partial\varphi)^{-1}(\cdot)$ is single-valued and Lipschitz continuous on $V$.
+Since $(\partial\varphi)^{-1}(v)$ is a convex set, the latter implies that $s(v)=(\partial\varphi)^{-1}(v)$, i.e., $(\partial\varphi)^{-1}(\cdot)$ is single-valued and Lipschitz continuous on $V$.

 There are different characterizations of tilt stability.
 In the original paper \cite{PR98}, Poliquin and Rockafellar used the {\em generalized Hessian} of the function $\varphi$, which is the {\em limiting coderivative} of the subdifferential $\partial \varphi$ introduced by Mordukhovich \cite{M92} to characterize tilt stability.
 The disadvantage of this construction is that it may be very hard to compute.
 In this paper, we avoid calculating it and actually employ the second subderivative in Definition~\ref{SS}.
-Before going there, we recall two known characterizations of tilt stability that are the {\em uniform quadratic growth condition} \cite{AG08,DL13, DMN14} and the positive definiteness of the {\em subgradient graphical derivative} \cite{CHN18}.
+Before going there, we recall two known characterizations of tilt stability that are the {\em uniform quadratic growth condition} \cite{AG08,DL13, DMN14} and the positive definiteness of the {\em subgradient graphical derivative} \cite{CHN18}, a primal-dual structure that is also used in \cite{BGM19} to derive explicit conditions for tilt stability of (nonpolyhedral) second-order cone programming problems.

 \begin{Theorem}[Characterization of tilt stability via subgradient] Suppose that $0\in \partial \varphi(\ox)$.
 The following are equivalent:

 \begin{itemize} \item[{\bf (i)}] {\rm (Tilt stability)} The point $\ox$ is a tilt-stable solution of problem \eqref{Phi}.